 Are There Any Other Signs that Someone is Using Heroin or Opiates?

 There are several different ways one can tell if someone is high on opiates.
 The first and most effective way is to look at the pupils.
 If the user has been using opiates, their pupils will be tiny or Almost pinpointed.
 In addition, their eyes might look different, as if they’re sleepy or as if they’ve been rubbing their eyes a lot.
 There are also other signs to look for when looking for opiate addiction.
 About 90% of heroin users inject the drug, which means there will be an injection site somewhere around the body.

 Allure Detox and Heroin Addiction Treatment

 The most common place to inject opiates is in the main Vein of the arm.
 Injection locations will probably be closer to the elbow, where the vein is shallow under the skin.
 But some of the addicts know this and inject drugs where the evidence is less physical.
 Therefore, the injection sites might be between the toes or perhaps in the muscle of the arm or backside.

-If you or a loved one suffer from opiate addiction, it is time to reach out to Allure Detox for much-needed help on your path to sobriety.
+If you or a loved one suffer from opiate addiction or drug abuse, it is time to reach out to Allure Detox for much-needed help on your path to sobriety.